- Check out hip neighborhoods in Europe's fastest-growing capital

 Ålesund is known as one of the prettiest and most charming cities in Scandinavia with a breathtaking location stretching out into the Atlantic Ocean.
 The heavy presence of Art Nouveau architecture is a result of rebuilding efforts following a devastating fire in 1904.

-In the late evening, you will embark the Hurtigruten cruise from Ålesund to Florø.
-The journey will take about 7 hours.
+In the late evening, you will embark on the Hurtigruten cruise from Ålesund to Florø during an overnight journey that takes about 7 hours.

 Day 5: Arrive in Florø - Explore